 An example of this in our business is the article that we wrote comparing two email marketing services: MailChimp and ConvertKit

-A lot of our new bloggers on a budget are curious about MailChimp because it’s a free service and we get that question a LOT in our support groups for our courses.
+A lot of our new bloggers on a budget are curious about MailChimp because it’s a free service and we get that question a LOT in our support groups for our course.

 So, we wrote an entire article to direct them to when we get the question.